jnbdz/RectangleSelection/README.md

     onAttach(thisSelectionRectangleEl)

+#####Arguments:

+* thisSelectionRectangleEl - (element) This is the element that is use for selecting the other elements in the document.

+####detach

+* (function) Executes when the rectangle selection element is removed from the document.

+#####Signature:

+    onDetach()

 ####display

-* (function) Executes when the element for the rectangle selection is added to the page (it does not mean it is visible).
+* (function) Executes when the element for the rectangle selection appears and when the user starts selecting new elements.

 #####Signature:

     onDisplay(thisPoy, thisPox)

+#####Arguments:

+* thisPoy - (int) This is the "y" starting position of the rectangle selection.
+Also call the point of origin.
+* thisPox - (int) This is the "x" starting position of the rectangle selection.
+Also call the point of origin.

 ####Selection